 Our scholarship application requirements are very simple:

-- Applicants must be the son or daughter of an active-duty sworn law enforcement officer employed by either the Huntsville, Madison, Decatur or Athens Police Departments or the Madison or Morgan County Sheriff’s Offices.
+- Applicants must be the son or daughter of an active-duty sworn law enforcement officer employed by one of the following Northern Alabama law enforcement agencies: Huntsville, Madison, Decatur or Athens Police Departments or the Madison or Morgan County Sheriff’s Offices.

 - Applicants must have been accepted by and enrolled in a community college, junior college, college or university.
 The applicant can be a high school graduate starting on a college career or a student already enrolled in an institution of higher learning.